filipw/Strathweb.Dilithium/README.md

 // load the JWK from somewhere e.g. KeyVault or filesystem builder.Services.AddIdentityServer()
     .AddDilithiumSigningCredential(new DilithiumSecurityKey(jwk)) // key from the JWK
-    // continue with the rest of IDentity Server configuration
+    // continue with the rest of Identity Server configuration
 ```

 Alternatively, it can also be loaded from the file system (using a path relative to the current directory or an absolute one):